-These asian turkey meatballs are loaded with veggies and served with a super fresh jalapeño cilantro aioli.
-They’re easy to make, dairy-free, gluten-free, and Whole30 and Paleo-compliant.
-Best of all, they’re delicious.
+These asian turkey meatballs are loaded with veggies and served with a super fresh jalapeño cilantro mayo.
+They're easy to make, dairy-free, gluten-free, and Whole30 and Paleo-compliant.
+Best of all, they're delicious.

 Here's what you need.

 - Lean ground turkey.
 We get 93% lean, but use whatever you like.